maxoodf/pg_mystem/README.md

 pg_mystem Configuration
 ============
-You may wish to change pg_mystem default settings.
+You may wish to change `pg_mystem` default settings.
 All you need is to change Makefile defined parameters -

-1. `DOC_LEN_MAX` - maximal document (string) length.
+1. `DOC_LEN_MAX` - maximum document (string) length.
 If you work with a short lines, redefine `DOC_LEN_MAX` to 1000 chars or so.
-If you work with a big documents, redefine `DOC_LEN_MAX` to 100000 or so.
+If you work with a large documents, redefine `DOC_LEN_MAX` to 100000 characters or so.

-2. `MYSTEM_PROCS` - how many Mystem processes to run.
-I use the following value in my projects - one Mystem process throughput is about 6 KB/sec.
-So if I need to process, say 30-35 KB of text in a second I use 6 Mystem processes.
+2. `MYSTEM_PROCS` - how many `mystem` processes to run.
+I use the following value in my projects - one `mystem` process throughput is about 6 KB/sec.
+So if I need to process, say 30-35 KB of text in a second I use 6 `mystem` processes.

 You will need to reinstall `pg_mystem` in case any of these parameters is changed.